AbdelazizHamdy74/AbdelazizHamdy74/README.md

 💫 About Me: <br>
 Hi, I am Abdelaziz 👓 💻 <br>
-Back-end developer specializing in Node.js with extensive experience in designing and developing robust, scalable systems.
+Back-end Developer specialized in Node.js with extensive experience in designing and developing robust, scalable systems.
 Passionate about collaborating with cross-functional teams to deliver tailored solutions that meet business needs.
+Currently expanding expertise in Angular to become a full MEAN Stack Developer.
 Dedicated to building high-performance, secure, and scalable applications with a focus on efficiency and quality. <br>💬 Ask me about Open Source contribution<br>📫 How to reach me: abdelazizhamdy74@gmail.com | WhatsApp: +20 109 465 8115

 ## 🌐 Socials: